wp-plugins/conveythis-language-translation-plugin/readme.txt

 1. Upload conveythis-language-translation-plugin to the /wp-content/plugins/ directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. If you have registered an account at [ConveyThis](http://www.conveythis.com/login.php "free translation"), you can enter your username to track statistics.
-To do this, open conveythis.php and change the line "var $conveythis_username = 'wordpress';" to include your username. ex.
-"var $conveythis_username = 'username_goes_here';"
-1. Also, if your website is not in English, you must change the line "var $conveythis_source = 'English';" to the correct language.
+1. If your website is not in English, you must open conveythis.php and change the line "var $conveythis_source = 'English';" to the correct language.
 ex: for a Spanish page, change the line to "var $conveythis_username = 'Spanish';" Available languages include:

 * Arabic